Search FAQ

 The only “cover letter” you will need is to simply state that you are applying for a specific position, so that we can ensure that your application is sorted appropriately.
 The search committee will not be see the “cover letter”, nor will the search committee view any additional material (e.g., publications, transcripts, teaching evaluations, etc.).
 Extra application materials will be removed.

-What do you mean by an anonymized research and teaching statement?
+What do you mean by an anonymized teaching statement?

 We know that people are directly or indirectly influenced by high profile PIs, institutions, and journals.
 Yet we recognize that gaining access and taking advantage of those opportunities can be limited to those with the connections.

-We anticipate that minor tweaking of your existing research and teaching statement will be needed, and we provide some examples below.
+We anticipate that minor tweaking of your existing teaching statement will be needed, and we provide some examples below about what anonymization might look like.

 For example, a typical sentence in the research section might be as follows: